OpShin/opshin/ARCHITECTURE.md

 ## Objects

+Generally, all primitive objects are kept wrapped in `Data`, which allows distinguishing dynamic types of objects.
-When being passed to the contract, every object is wrapped with a thin mapping from attribute/method names to constants/lambda functions that evaluate to the equivalent value if passed "self".
+In addition, every object is wrapped with a thin mapping from attribute/method names to constants/lambda functions that evaluate to the equivalent value if passed "self".

 Inside the code we assume every object to be wrapped and can hence translate everything to self(attributename).